link1905/system-design-101/content/docs/web-service/service-cluster.md

 b <- m: Consume
 ```

-This approach is particularly beneficial in environments with a large number of services.
+This approach is particularly beneficial in environments with numerous services.
 Services do not rely on each other;
-even if some of them fail, the rest continues to function.
+even if some of them fail, the rest continue to function.

 ```d2
 direction: down